EMI-Group/tensorrvea/README.md

 </p>

 ## Introduction
-🚀 Tensorized RVEA (TensorRVEA),  a part of EvoX project, aims to enhance evolutionary multiobjective optimization by incorporating GPU acceleration.
-This algorithm is developed with an emphasis on addressing large-scale multiobjective optimization problems, focusing on improving efficiency and scalability.
+🚀 Tensorized RVEA (TensorRVEA) is proposed to enhance the scalability and efficiency of evolutionary multiobjective optimization by incorporating GPU acceleration.
 By adapting key data structures and operators into tensor forms, TensorRVEA seeks to utilize GPU-based parallel computing to offer a more efficient approach to complex optimization challenges.
+The implementation of TensorRVEA is compatible with the [EvoX] (https://github.com/EMI-Group/evox/) framewrok.

 ## Features
 - **GPU Acceleration** 💻: Leverages GPUs for enhanced computational capabilities.